 You can find here the list of events organised by the SPINE community or concerning spacecraft-plasma interaction in general.
+To access the history of SPINE meetings only, proceed to the dedicated page.

 - 28th SPINE MeetingThe 28th SPINE meeting will take place on June 8th, 9th and 10th, as an online webex event.
 Details about how to connect will be sent the week before.
 A conference room will be accessible in ESTEC on June 8th and 9th (but not 10th), with a VERY limited number of on site attendees (7 to 10 external max) – follow- up information will be provided.
 Please let us know by replying to this e mail if you wish to attend in person.
 Registration through the even website is still open, abstracts are not strictly mandatory but we expect a very large majority […]